microsoft/NTT/README.md

 To reproduce ANTT analysis included in Section 5.2 of the ICML paper:

-Download HNTT_data.csv from [this link](https://icml2021.z5.web.core.windows.net/HNTT_data.zip) (30KiB)
+1. Download HNTT_data.csv from [this link](https://huggingface.co/datasets/microsoft/ntt-icml2021/blob/main/HNTT_data.zip) (30KiB)

-Download evaluation dataset from [this link](https://icml2021.z5.web.core.windows.net/ICML2021-eval-data.zip) (264MiB)
+2. Download evaluation dataset from [this link](https://huggingface.co/datasets/microsoft/ntt-icml2021/blob/main/ICML2021-eval-data.zip) (264MiB)

-Then either:
- + Download trained models (.pt files) and saved model output (.pkl) from [this link](https://icml2021.z5.web.core.windows.net/ICML2021-trained-models.zip) (9GiB)
- + Train your own ANTT models as described above
+3. Train your own ANTT models as described above.

-To evaluate a trained model:
+4. Evaluate the trained model:

+    ```
     python evaluate_ANTT_model.py --path-to-models PATH --model-type ['BARCODE', 'CNN', 'SYMBOLIC', 'TOPDOWN']
+    ```

-If model is a recurrent CNN or SYMBOLIC model, also pass --subsequence-length N
+If model is a recurrent CNN or SYMBOLIC model, also pass `--subsequence-length N`.

-If model has been previously evaluated, its output for each question in the behavioural study will be saved in a .pkl file.
-For faster re-evaluation (without classifying replays again) add --load-model-output
+If model has been previously evaluated, its output for each question in the behavioural study will be saved in a `.pkl` file.
+For faster re-evaluation (without classifying replays again) add `--load-model-output`.

 To reproduce Figures 9 and 10, plot the evaluation of all ANTT models by: